owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 knownContentType
 ```

+\notelist {
+  \item I only showed you two, but there are many more overrides
+}

 ## Airship Considerations

 * It is more low-level/barebones
 * Again, "build your own framework"
 * Suited for RESTful APIs

+\notelist {
+  \item Airship is a bit rough on the edges
+  \item I didn't show you the setup to get it running
+  \item It requires some effort to integrate with other libraries
+  \item But if you're building a RESTful API, Airship might be a great choice!
+}

 # Client-Side Technologies